-Course credit may be used to complete other degree programs offered through TRU-OL.
+Course credit may be used to complete other OL degree programs.

-60 credits total of first-year and second-year courses (upper-level courses may be used to meet program requirements), with a grade point average (GPA) of 2.0 or higher over all courses required for the credential, as follows:
+60 credits total of first-year and second-year (lower-level) courses (upper-level courses may also be used), with a grade point average (GPA) of 2.00 or higher over all courses required for this credential, as follows:

-6 credits in English (university-level composition and literature).
-Technical and business writing courses do not meet this requirement.
+6 credits in English (university-level composition and literature), excluding technical and business writing courses

-18 credits in first-year arts other than English, of which 6 credits are in the social sciences and 6 are in humanities (including the creative and performing arts but not including studio courses), and no more than 6 credits are in any one subject area.
+18 credits in first-year Arts other than English, including 6 credits in the social sciences and 6 in humanities (including creative and performing arts but not including studio courses), with no more than 6 credits are in any one subject area

-6 credits in natural science (anthropology, astronomy, biology, chemistry, geology, physics, physical geography), including 3 credits in a lab science.
+6 credits in natural science (anthropology, astronomy, biology, chemistry, geology, physics, physical geography), including 3 credits in a laboratory science

-9 credits of first- and/or second-year university-level courses.
+9 credits of first- and second-year university-level courses

-Some interdisciplinary areas of studies may be allocated to more than one of the subject areas, depending on the content of the course.
+Some interdisciplinary areas of studies may be allocated to more than one of the subject areas, depending on course content.

-Additional credits (if any) earned in first-year laboratory courses do not count toward the 60 credits required.
+Additional credits (if any) earned in first-year lab courses do not count toward the 60 credits required.

 No course may be used to meet more than one of the specific requirements.